erigones/esdc-docs/user-guide/network/esdc-overlay-cmd.rst

         esdc-overlay update localoverlay node03.local,node04.local,node04.local

-Re-apply configuration for *myrule* overlay rule (Ansible will touch only nodes that the *myrule* should be on - it will retrieve the correct node list from the :ref:`configuration database<admin_dc>`):
+Re-apply configuration for *myrule* overlay rule (Ansible will touch only nodes that the *myrule* should be on - it will retrieve the actual node list from the :ref:`configuration database<admin_dc>`):

     .. code-block:: bash